Discussion in 'US Coins Forum' started by mithril21, May 21, 2019.

 Best to leave this one in its original state, I think.

-BUT, if you're sending it to PCGS, and you do want to try Restoration service, I'd be interested to see the outcome.
+do want to try Restoration service, I'd be interested to see the outcome.
 But I don't think that's necessary.
 The major concern I have is that those blackish patches look like deposits on the surface of the coin that have been there for decades.
 I don't know how easy they would be for the conservator to remove, and whether or not they'd cause uneven coloration afterwards.
 I suppose that depends on how skilled your conservator is.

 I still say "nahh", but if you do choose to go for it, I look forward to seeing how it comes out.
 Hey, who knows- they might be able to improve the eye appeal of it considerably.
 If everything goes well.
 IF.

 That's a risky proposition, even though you'd be entrusting it to professionals.
 Could make things worse.
 I wonder how they'd deal with that.
 Could make things better, and end up being a win.
 I really don't know.

 I think it's net graded.